-The proposal of changing the name of the department from “Petroleum Engineering” to “Petroleum and Natural Gas Engineering” was approved by the Custodian of the Two Holy Mosques the King of Saudi Arabia in the royal approval decree no. 4118/MB at 26/6/1427H.
+The proposal to change the name of the department from “Petroleum Engineering” to “Petroleum and Natural Gas Engineering” was approved by the Custodian of the Two Holy Mosques the King of Saudi Arabia in the royal approval decree no. 4118/MB at 26/6/1427H.

-Its establishment was a national response to the increasing demand for petroleum engineers in a country that has more than 26% of the total world oil reserves.
-This is the largest reserve in any single country in the world.
+Its establishment was a national response to the increasing demand for petroleum engineers in a country that has a huge hydrocarbon reserve and one of the largest oil exporters in the world.
 A simple calculation shows that with the prevailing current oil production rate, this reserve will last more than 100 years.
 This indicates that the oil industry will continue to play a leading role and to have the largest contribution to the economy.
 Based on these facts, it seems that, among other engineering and scientific disciplines, the petroleum engineers will have the most secure and guaranteed jobs in the future.
 Whenever an exploration team becomes confident about the existence of certain geological formations, which may contain oil or gas, petroleum engineers start designing and setting up a general plan for the drilling programs.
 Then they study the amount of oil and gas reserves and the optimum methods for oil and gas production at the minimum cost, and the best methods for preserving the energy of the reservoir, keeping in mind the special conditions of each reservoir.
-This requires the teamwork of drilling, reservoir and production engineers.
-And because of the need to acquire all these skills, basic sciences are interconnected with the specialized engineering sciences in an integrated program leading to B.Sc. degree in petroleum and natural gas engineering.
+This requires the teamwork of drilling, reservoir, and production engineers.
+Because of the need to acquire all these skills, basic sciences are interconnected with the specialized engineering sciences in an integrated program leading to a B.Sc. degree in petroleum and natural gas engineering.

-The oil companies working in the Kingdom attract and employ the largest number of the petroleum engineering graduates where they have good opportunities to practice and apply the knowledge they have acquired during their academic study.
+The oil companies working in the Kingdom attract and employ the majority of the department graduates where they have good opportunities to practice and apply the knowledge they have acquired during their academic study.
 They enjoy attractive financial benefits as well as chances for studying and training missions inside and outside the Kingdom.
-Other governmental agencies such as the Ministry of Petroleum and Minerals, SABIC, etc. employ a large number of petroleum engineering graduates.
-Service companies, which are an integral part of the oil industry, also present attractive job opportunities.
-Since its establishment, the petroleum and natural gas engineering department has effectively contributed to the rapid development of the Kingdom.
-The department makes an indispensable contribution to the development and advancement of the Kingdom.
-The program has gone through a general review by the Accreditation Board for Engineering and Technology (ABET) in 2009-2010 and has been accredited for six years till September 30, 2016.
+Governmental agencies such as the Ministry of Petroleum and Minerals, SABIC, etc. provide job opportunities for the department graduates.
+Moreover, service companies, which are an integral part of the oil industry, provide financially attractive job opportunities for the graduates of this engineering major.
+Since its establishment, the Petroleum and Natural Gas Engineering Department has effectively contributed to the rapid development of the Kingdom by providing qualified graduates currently working in high positions in both the public and private sectors.
+The department alumni proved their ability to pursue graduate degrees locally and internationally and are actively involved in research and development activities.
+Such success can be attributed to the continuous assessment and development of the offered educational programs.
+The B.Sc. program has gone through two general reviews at which it was accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Additionally, in April 2015, the program has successfully passed the general review for accreditation by the National Commission for Academic Accreditation and Assessment (NCAAA) in Saudi Arabia.